Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

-Culture clash between Russians and Latvians
+The culture clash between Russians and Latvians

 They also get easily insulted, because half of them are native Latvians.
 The second half are Russians and both groups hate each other.
-If I approach Latvian or Russian girl in English, she will put her b**ch shield up.
+If I approach a Latvian or Russian girl in English, she will put her b**ch shield up.
 Because Latvia has been ruined by British stag parties for years.

-If I start a conversation in Russian talking to Latvian chick, I will offend her just by existing.
+If I start a conversation in Russian talking to a Latvian chick, I will offend her just by existing.

 There is no middle ground.
 Take for instance my experience from Riga’s bookstore.
 There were many Russian books on the shelves.
 So I asked the shop clerk, who was standing by if she sells Latvian books too.
 She told me “Of course we do, this is f**king rude”.
 And she stormed off.

 It might be my ignorance and lack of empathy, that causes such conflicts.
 But to be honest.
-I get annoyed myself, when someone asks me over and over again.
+I get annoyed when someone asks me over and over again.
 If Vietnamese still hate Americans after the war and if there is still communism in Vietnam.

 I guess everyone should at least learn some basic historic facts before engaging with locals.